Nektar Therapeutics: An Undervalued Biopharmaceuticals Company With Plenty In The Pipeline

 - NKTR-119 (Partnership with AstraZeneca): Co-formulation of Movantik and opioid pain medication for treatment of pain.

 Cara Therapeutics (NASDAQ:CARA): Clinical stage developer of novel pain therapies currently focused around selectivity for the Kappa opioid receptor to reduce the GI, psychoactive, and addictive properties as compared to standard opioids.
-Their main competitive product is CR845, currently in Phase III trial for post-operative pain and Phase II for chronic pain, and will likely compete directly with NKTR-181.
+Its main competitive product is CR845, currently in Phase III trial for post-operative pain and Phase II for chronic pain, and will likely compete directly with NKTR-181.
 CARA is currently trading at $11.19 per share with a market capitalization of $305.3 million.

-Biogen, Inc (NASDAQ:BIIB): Diversified developer of therapies for neurological, auto-immune, and rare/orphan diseases.
+Biogen, Inc.: Diversified developer of therapies for neurological, auto-immune, and rare/orphan diseases.
 The main competitive product within Biogen's pipeline is BIIB059 (anti-BDCA2) for SLE which could compete directly with Dapirolizumab Pegol, for which Biogen is also a development partner with UCB.
 BIIB is currently trading at $283.01 per share with a $60.9 billion market capitalization.

 Novo Nordisk (NYSE:NVO): A large developer of therapies focused on diabetes, obesity, growth disorders, and hemophilia.
-The main competitive products with Nektar are N9-GP (Filed for Approval), N8-GP (Phase III), and Concizumab (Phase I), all treatments for hemophilia that will compete with the existing Adynovate product line.
-NVO is currently trading at $36.20 per share with a $88.9 billion market valuation.
+The main competitive products with Nektar are N9-GP (filed for approval), N8-GP (Phase III), and Concizumab (Phase I), all treatments for hemophilia that will compete with the existing Adynovate product line.
+NVO is currently trading at $36.20 per share with an $88.9 billion market valuation.

-It is my belief that Nektar Therapeutics share price will appreciate approximately 50% from current levels to a price target of $19.42 per share calculated via DCF analysis.
-Driving this appreciation in value over the next 1-3 years are the following principle catalysts.
+It is my belief that Nektar Therapeutics' share price will appreciate approximately 50% from current levels to a price target of $19.42 per share calculated via DCF analysis.
+Driving this appreciation in value over the next 1-3 years are the following principle catalysts:

 Topline data from Phase III trial of NKTR-181 expected in 2017